Christina Giorgio – Arts Business and Creative Life Consultant

 More About Christina –

 Creative Consultancies director, Christina Giorgio has a bachelor of arts majoring in screen and theatre with her honours in media.
-She has a Certificate IV in Business and has completed training in business planning for non-for profits and community based organisations.
+She has a Certificate IV in Small Business, a Certificate IV in Training and Adult Education and has completed training in business planning for non-for profits and community based organisations.

 Christina has worked in the community and arts sector for almost 20 years.
 She has specialised in drama and video workshop facilitation, working with young people of all abilities and working with adults with disabilities.